 - The project must have direct relevance to dysferlin deficiencies -- either to extend our understanding of the disease or a unique approach to a treatment for the disease.

 - The project should not have been previously performed elsewhere and sufficient due diligence should have been done to find out if the same project is currently being done in another lab.
 We will confirm this independently.

 - Follow the preferred proposal format as outlined in the table of contents of the cover page.

 - Include a detailed and aggressive timeline of experiments that will lead to the results of the project, using this sample timeline chart as a template.
 Proposals without a detailed timeline will not be considered.

 - Include a detailed budget covering personnel, materials, and all other direct costs for the proposed project, followed by justification for each expense, using this budget template form.
+As a private foundation focused on a rare disease that is funded by patients and their families, we try to maximize the impact our funding has in the field.
+Therefore, it is the policy of the Jain Foundation not to cover indirect costs and we request all institutions waive indirect costs for Jain Foundation funded projects.
 Proposals without a detailed budget and justification will not be considered.

 - The proposal should be approximately 6-10 pages (excluding references) to cover the level of detail that we expect.
 The proposal should briefly discuss:

 - Relevant background motivating the question being addressed.